Last updated on April 15, 2026

 Not anytime soon.
 I thought this was going to happen by now, but old man MODO is still alive and well, partially thanks to a revitalization and better management from its new caretaker Daybreak Games.

 That said, it ain't a pretty application.
-Non-MTGers are shocked when they see its old “Excel Simulator” style user interface.
+Non-MTGers are shocked when they see its old โExcel Simulatorโ style user interface.
 And what company wants to maintain two software applications that, in the end, do exactly the same thing: play Magic?
-Remember Duels of the Planeswalkers?
+Remember the video game Duels of the Planeswalkers?

-I think, in the medium term, you're completely fine to start using Magic Online, as long as you don't view it as a 10-year investment.
+In the medium term, I think you're completely fine to start using Magic Online, as long as you don't view it as a 10-year investment.

-But as you are seeing with never-ending campaign to get Pioneer onto MTGA via sets like Pioneer Masters, the plans are to get as many play modes as possible into MTG Arena, even at the expense of existing Magic Online formats.
+But as you saw with long campaign to get Pioneer onto MTGA via sets like Pioneer Masters, the plans are to get as many play modes as possible into MTG Arena, even at the expense of existing Magic Online formats.

 Follow Draftsim for awesome articles and set updates: